qweluke/react-ts-userslist-example/fe/README.md

 ## this left todo:

-- Users list table should be a shared component
 - move component state to the redux/localstorage instead of keeping it in the Route state
 - add missing TS Types / replace `any` types with valid ones
-- things not covered in this document should be added as a comments in the code